Running Shoe Review

 This is where Veloci pulled away decisively.
 After mile 10, your feet swell.
 In a tapered traditional shoe, the shrinking toe box starts creating hot spots and numbness.
 In barefoot shoes, the lack of cushion compounds with fatigue.
 Veloci's combination of roomy toe box and high cushion meant my feet felt better at mile 15 than traditional shoes felt at mile 8.

-"After mile 10 in Veloci, my feet felt better than traditional shoes felt at mile 8.
+"After mile 10 in Veloci, my feet felt better than traditional shoes felt miles before.
 That's not a marginal improvement.
 That's a different experience."

 Overall Score (Weighted Average)